 - Entrepreneurship: You build your own successful business.

-- Investment: You earn your wealth from from investments and capital gains earnings.
+- Investment: You earn your wealth from investments and capital gains earnings.

 - Rewarding Career: You (like most prosperous people) have a high-paying, rewarding job.
 The single most common way, by far, to get a financially lucrative job is to get a good education or otherwise acquire marketable skills or expertise—what economists call human capital.